 What is 5G?
-With the UK’s next-gen mobile network’s spectrum auction now complete, we reveal all about 5G vs 4G and the future of mobile connectivity.
+With the UK’s next-gen mobile network’s spectrum auction now complete, tests well underway, and the first commercial launches set for 2019, we reveal all about 5G vs 4G and the future of mobile connectivity.

-Read on for everything you need to know about 5G, including what 5G is, its speed, and when 5G phones are likely to become available.
+Read on for everything you need to know about 5G in the UK.

 What is 5G?